donaldrich80/modular-gitlab-ci/docs/index.md

 # Modular GitLab-CI

+!!! warning "This is a living document, and sometimes life is messy."

 ## About

-Customizable, stackable templates for a variety of functions specifically built for use in GitLab-CI pipelines.
+Versatile, stackable `.gitlab-ci.yml` templates for modular construction of GitLab-CI pipelines.

 ## Benefits

 - [X] Reduced code repetition
 - [X] Faster pipeline development and runs
-- [X] Pipeline debugging
+- [X] Pipeline debugging options
 - [X] Increased consistency among projects
 - [X] Optimized performance
 - [X] Pipelines can be altered and adapted quickly